 United Way's 2-1-1 aims to make accessing resources easier for those in need.
 Simply dial or text 2-1-1 to connect with a specialist who can help you find options for financial assistance, food resources, housing search, addiction treatment, health care, mental health, or heating and utilities assistance.

 Our librarians are often asked to find community resources related to food assistance, health assistance, housing assistance, and shelter.
 While United Way's 2-1-1 is the most comprehensive resource available, the following quick links are helpful for basic needs assistance.

-The Madison and Dane County Food Resource Guide is available in English and Spanish and contains information about local food pantries and free meal sites, as well as nutrition program information, including FoodShare (food stamp) information.
+The Madison and Dane County Food Resource Guide is available in English (PDF) and Spanish (PDF) and contains information about local food pantries and free meal sites, as well as nutrition program information, including FoodShare (food stamp) information.

 Free and Lower Cost Medical Care